 Only 30 years on, when diagnosed in Singapore, through a series of coincidences and a very alert cardiologist, did I finally have the answer.
 I credit cricket with helping me to cope with the disease and to remain reasonably active, but it has seen me hospitalised twice with rhabdo.
 The days that followed games would also see me wander around with a degree of stiffness most people would associate with far more demanding exercise.

 With diagnosis came relief and also the opportunity to learn how to cope and indeed improve fitness.
 Since visiting Dr Slonim, in New York, in 2005 I have tried to fit regular exercise into a hectic business travel schedule.
 Having kept a record of treadmill sessions I was able to show considerable improvement.

 Walk over Wales

 I joined Walk Over Wales in 2010 and found it a tremendous experience in meeting others with McArdle’s, and in feeling an enormous sense of achievement.
-All while in great company, enjoying the challenge and the beauty of Wales and its mountains.
+All the while in great company, enjoying the challenge and the beauty of Wales and its mountains.

 Discovering ketosis by accident